Bert Olmstead: Chicago Black Hawks

 Olmstead played three full seasons for Kansas City, and part of another, later in 1950, for the Milwaukee Sea Gulls.
 In the 1946–47 season, Olmstead joined the Pla-Mors, finishing the season with 42 points in 60 games.
 In 1948–49, the Canadiens, who had originally sponsored him and owned his rights, traded him to the Chicago Black Hawks.
 The same season, Olmstead made his NHL debut, called up after scoring 33 goals and 44 assists, for 77 points, in 52 games with the Pla-Mors.
 Debuting on Christmas Day 1948, he played nine games for the Black Hawks and collected two assists.
 Olmstead played the entire following season for the Black Hawks, appearing in 70 games and scoring 20 goals.

 Olmstead split the 1950–51 season between four teams, playing for all but one of them.
 He began the season playing for the Black Hawks franchise, playing 15 games in the NHL and 12 in the USHL, for the Milwaukee Sea Gulls.
 On December 2, 1950, Olmstead, with Vic Stasiuk, was traded to the Detroit Red Wings, in exchange for Lee Fogolin and Steve Black.
 On December 19, 1950, 17 days after the trade to Detroit, he was traded again, without ever suiting up for the Red Wings, to Montreal, for Leo Gravelle.
 Olmstead would never leave the NHL until his retirement in 1962, playing 39 games that season on a line with Maurice Richard and Elmer Lach, scoring 38 points.
-Olmstead also appeared in 11 playoff games, collecting six points, as the Canadiens lost the best-of-seven Stanley Cup Finals to the Toronto Maple Leafs in five games.
+Olmstead also appeared in 11 playoff games, collecting six points, as the Canadiens lost the best-of-seven Stanley Cup Final to the Toronto Maple Leafs in five games.